The Quarry Review

 More like a horror movie than a game.

 It takes about ten hours to play through as all nine camp counselors one by one.
 With its exploring moments, chat decisions, instant happenings, easy battle, and Mass Effect-style interrupts where you will have a tiny window to perform a quick motion, you can affect its happenings.
-Each of these tasks can be made easier or more challenging according to your preferences in The Quarry, thanks to the game’s many features.
-With the Movie Mode, you can sit back and let the tale unfold as it’s meant to be seen, leading to one of several predetermined endings.
-A few significant aspects, many optional, and a vast share of plot background are all missing from the movie mode, which is why it is best to play the game on your own.
+Each of these tasks can be made easier or more challenging according to your preferences, thanks to the game’s features.
+One of the good features is Movie Mode.
+If you feel lazy or want to watch the drama unfold, you can sit back and let the game tell its story.
+It’ll lead to one of several endings, though some of the juicy backstory and optional choices get cut out.
+It’s nice, but I recommend playing the game yourself—there’s something satisfying about making the tough calls, even if they lead to disaster.

 The Quarry represents excellent realistic visuals